dvarounis/perfservmon/README.md

 - Live HTTP Sessions
 - JMS SIB Destination(Queue, Topic) Metrics

 ## Prerequisites

 1. **Perfservlet App**
     Install the PerfServletApp.ear in one WAS server of your WebSphere Cell.
     This is located in `<WAS_ROOT>/installableApps`, i.e. this would be in `/opt/IBM/WebSphere/AppServer/installableApps` in a Unix System.
-2. **Python version 2.7** installed at the Nagios host
+2. **Python version 2.7 or version 3.X** installed at the Nagios host

 The plugin is tested to work with WAS version 8.5.
-Here's a [script to install perfServlet](https://docs.google.com/document/d/1Y83R0zgeb-ns1zIb_eCzB23ajzjmVphChCxOim56hjw/edit#bookmark=id.mgnntqet769o)

 ## Setup